 - Digital clock

-If you don’t want to use Farsight or have a 1st- or 2nd-gen Nest Learning Thermostat, you can choose when you’d like your thermostat screen to wake up.
+If you don’t want to use Farsight or have a 2nd gen Nest Learning Thermostat, you can choose when you’d like your thermostat screen to wake up.
 Choose either Wake on approach (when you approach) or Wake on press (when you press).

 On the Nest Thermostat E, press the ring to choose to wake the display when you pass by or when you press.

 Press the ring to adjust the brightness of the Nest Learning Thermostat’s display.
 You can select low, medium, high or auto.

 If you have a Nest Thermostat E, brightness is adjusted automatically.

 You can get your Nest thermostat to make a clicking sound when you turn the ring.

 Press the ring to turn the clicking sound on or off.

 In the Date and time menu, you can set your Nest thermostat’s clock to show you the time in a 12-hour or 24-hour format.

 When connected to the Nest app and Wi-Fi, your thermostat automatically sets the date and time based on your location.
 It will also automatically adjust for daylight saving time based on your time zone.